GuilhermeCosta-Ferreira/portefolio/README.md

 ### Digital Interface for Upper Limb Amputees
 In the [Principles of Bioinstrumentation](https://fenix.tecnico.ulisboa.pt/cursos/lebiom21/disciplina-curricular/845953938490061) course, with the help of João Freitas and António Figueira, we developed an accelerometer-based digital interface for upper limb amputees.
 With this proof of concept, we aimed to improve the connection of these patients to the everyday computer, allowing them to sweeten their workflow and hopefully establish new ways to reconnect with the work environment.

+The report was originally written in Portuguese.
+However, a translated version can also be found [here](./BSc%20Biomedical%20Engineering/Digital%20Interface%20for%20Upper%20Limb%20Amputees.pdf).

 #### Contacts
 João Freitas: joao.ferreira.de.freitas@tecnico.ulisboa.pt <br>
 António Figueira: antoniofigueira7@tecnico.ulisboa.pt